Hi-Fi murders: Robbery

-Murder, torture, and rape
+Torture, rape, and murders

 With five people now held hostage in the basement, Pierre told Andrews to get something from their van.
-Andrews returned with a bottle in a brown paper bag, from which Pierre poured a cup of Drano drain cleaner.
-Pierre ordered Orren to administer it to the other hostages, but he refused, and was bound, gagged, and left face-down on the basement floor.
+Andrews returned with a bottle in a brown paper bag, from which Pierre poured a cup of Drano-brand drain cleaner.
+Pierre ordered Orren Walker to administer it to the other hostages, but he refused, and was bound, gagged, and left face-down on the basement floor.

 Pierre and Andrews then propped the hostages into sitting positions and forced them to drink the Drano, telling them it was vodka laced with sleeping pills.
 It immediately caused blisters on the victims' lips, burnt their tongues and throats, and peeled the flesh around their mouths.
-Ansley, still begging for her life, was forced to drink the Drano, although Orren said she coughed less than the other victims.
+Ansley, still begging for her life, was forced to drink the Drano, although Orren Walker said she coughed less than the other victims.
 Pierre and Andrews tried to duct-tape the hostages' mouths shut to hold quantities of drain cleaner in and to silence their screams, but the oozing blisters prevented the adhesive from sticking.
-Orren was the last to be given the Drano, but seeing what was happening to the other hostages, allowed it to pour out of his mouth and then mimicked the convulsions and screams of his son and other hostages.
+Orren Walker was the last to be given the Drano, but seeing what was happening to the other hostages, allowed it to pour out of his mouth and then mimicked the convulsions and screams of his son and other hostages.

 Pierre became angry because the deaths were taking too long, and were too loud and messy, so he shot Carol and Cortney Naisbitt in the backs of their heads, killing Carol but leaving Cortney alive.
-Selby then shot at Walker but missed.
-He fatally shot Stanley before again shooting at Orren, this time grazing the back of his head.
+Pierre then shot at Orren Walker but missed.
+He fatally shot Stanley Walker before again shooting at Orren, this time grazing the back of his head.

 Pierre took Ansley to the far corner of the basement, forced her at gunpoint to remove her clothes, then repeatedly raped her after telling Andrews to leave for 30 minutes.
 Afterwards, he allowed her to use the bathroom while he watched, then dragged her, still naked, back to the other hostages, threw her on her face, and fatally shot her in the back of the head.
-According to Orren's testimony, her last words were "I am too young to die."
+According to Orren Walker's testimony, her last words were "I am too young to die."

-Andrews and Pierre noted that Orren was still alive, so Pierre mounted him, wrapped a wire around his throat, and tried to strangle him.
-When this failed, Pierre and Andrews inserted a ballpoint pen into Orren's ear.
+Andrews and Pierre noted that Orren Walker was still alive, so Pierre mounted him, wrapped a wire around his throat, and tried to strangle him.
+When this failed, Pierre and Andrews inserted a ballpoint pen into Walker's ear.
 Pierre stomped it until it punctured his eardrum, broke, and exited his throat.
 Pierre and Andrews went upstairs, finished loading equipment into their van, and left.

 Victims

 The victims included the following five individuals, three of whom were murdered.
 Each of the victims were bound, forced to drink liquid Drano, and were later shot.
-Nonetheless, two individuals, now deceased, survived their injuries.
+Nonetheless, two individuals survived their injuries.